Maybe your travel plans haven’t gone to plan, or there was a cheaper, later flight available that was too good to pass up.

 You can always request a late checkout, though this will only extend checkout by a couple of hours at best.

-Why Are Hotel Check-ins So Late?
+Why Hotel Check-ins Are So Late

 As just mentioned, hotel check-ins are so late because housekeeping need enough time to clean and prepare the room for the next guests after the previous guests have left.

-Can You Check Into a Hotel Early?
+You Usually Can’t Check Into a Hotel Early

 You might also be wondering if you can check into a hotel early.